AlfredPgen/Genetics-book/README.md

 # Theoretical and practical aspects of computation genetics

 The book contains a detailed description on genome analysis.
-(Under development)